Mghrabi/udacity_store_project/README.md

 * note: after running the test, test_DB will be dropped automatically. so you need to create the test_DB every time before running a test

 ## Notes
-* after creating the databases for the first time by yourself, you can use [npm run create_DB] and [npm run create_DB_test] if they were dropped for any reason.
+* After creating the databases for the first time by yourself, you can use [npm run create_DB] and [npm run create_DB_test] if they were dropped for any reason.